Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Back-End Development/Intorduction to Back-End/Back-End JavaScript with Node.js/Package Manager note.md

 ```

 #### devDependencies
-development dependencies are used for the purpose of making development easier or more efficient.
+development dependencies are used for the purpose of making development easier or more efficient.<br>
-In fact, the nodemon package is actually better suited as a development dependency
+In fact, the nodemon package is actually better suited as a development dependency<br>
 This indicates that the package is being used specifically for development and will not be included in a production release of the project.

 ```js